Suspected Rapist Escapes UK Prison Weeks Before Trial Due to Shocking Blunder

-The judge has demanded that the Home or Foreign Office come up with a clear, practical plan to bring him back to justice.
+The judge has ordered the Foreign or Home Office to come up with a plan to bring him back in custody.
+A hearing next Tuesday will decide if the trial can go ahead without him.

 A Ministry of Justice spokesperson said: